evidentlyai/evidently/docs/book/presets/data-drift.md

 * You can [specify the drift detection methods and thresholds](../customization/options-for-statistical-tests.md).
 * You can add a [custom drift detection method](../customization/add-custom-metric-or-test.md).
 * You can apply the preset only to selected columns.
-* You can create a different report test suite from scratch taking this one as an inspiration.
+* You can create a different test suite from scratch taking this one as an inspiration.

 If you want to compare descriptive statistics between the two datasets, you can also use the [Data Stability test preset](data-quality.md).